Azure/azure-sdk-for-net/sdk/documentintelligence/Azure.AI.DocumentIntelligence/MigrationGuide.md

 ### Building a document model

 Differences between the versions:
-- Parameters `trainingDataSource`, `buildMode`, `modelId`, and `options` have been removed.
-The method now takes a `buildRequest` parameter of type `BuildDocumentModelContent` containing all the removed options.
+- Parameters `trainingDataSource`, `buildMode`, `modelId` have moved into `BuildDocumentModelOptions`, which is now required.
-- After creating a `BuildDocumentModelContent` instance, either property `AzureBlobSource` or `AzureBlobFileListSource` must be set depending on your data source.
+- When creating a `BuildDocumentModelOptions` instance, either property `BlobSource` or `BlobFileListSource` must be set depending on your data source.

 Building a document model with `Azure.AI.FormRecognizer`:
 ```C#